k4200/ansible-magento2/README.md

 An Ansible playbook for installing Magento 2 on CentOS 6.x.

-It also installs the Japanese language pack and the Omise module since I need it.
+It also installs the Japanese language pack and the Omise module since I need them.
 If you don't need them, see the installation section.

 # Prerequisites